OpenTermsArchive/engine/docs/guidelines-declaring.md

 ## Usual noise

-Generally speaking, noises are unwanted content in versions.
-At the moment we found three types of noise.
+Noise is unwanted content in versions.

 ### Irrelevant content